hgb2/PSAS-Capstone/documents/Design.md

 ```
 FUNCTION new()
     INPUTS: None
-    OUTPUTS: Returns an object containing an empty linked list
+    OUTPUTS: Returns an object with an empty container

-    Create a GPIO pins object that contains an empty linked list
+    Create a GPIO pins object that has an empty container

     RETURN GPIO pins object
 END FUNCTION